Da1sypetals/Shuiyuan-Detox/README.md

 ---

-# SJTU Shuiyuan Content Filter
+# Shuiyuan BWList

-This userscript filters content on `shuiyuan.sjtu.edu.cn` based on predefined keywords and usernames.
-It dynamically removes posts and topics containing specified keywords or from blocked users.
-The script also handles topic titles by navigating away or closing the tab if a match is found.
-It continuously monitors the page for new content and reapplies filters as needed.

-**Features:**
+This Tampermonkey script filters content on `shuiyuan.sjtu.edu.cn` based on customizable keywords and usernames.

+## Features

+- **Keyword Filtering**:
-- Keyword-based filtering for posts and topics.
+  - Blacklist or whitelist keywords for posts and topics.
+  - Automatically removes or keeps content based on defined keywords.

+- **Username Blocking**:
+  - Blocks posts from specific usernames.

-- Username-based blocking.
+- **Dynamic Filtering**:
-- Dynamic content monitoring and filtering.
+  - Applies filters to dynamically loaded content.

+- **Topic Title Handling**:
-- Automatic navigation or tab closure for unwanted topic titles.
+  - Automatically navigates away or closes tabs for blacklisted topic titles.

-**Usage:**
+- **Customizable Modes**:
+  - Switch between blacklist or whitelist modes for topic filtering.

+## Configuration

+- Edit
+  - `postStreamKeywords`,
+  - `topicListBodyKeywordsWhitelist`,
+  - `topicListBodyKeywordsBlacklist`,
+  - `blockedUsernames`,

+  arrays to customize filtering.
+- Set `useBlackWhiteList` to `"black"` for blacklist mode or leave empty for whitelist mode (only for topics).

+## Usage

-1. Install a userscript manager like Tampermonkey.
+1. Install the script in Tampermonkey.
-2. Add this script and configure the `postStreamKeywords`, `topicListBodyKeywords`, `tags`, and `blockedUsernames` arrays as needed.
-3. Navigate to `shuiyuan.sjtu.edu.cn` to see the filters in action.
+2. Customize the configuration arrays.
+3. Browse `shuiyuan.sjtu.edu.cn` with filtered content.